-Here’s what the new legislation means for camp leaders—and how Perry Weather can help.
+Here’s what the new Heaven’s 27 camp safety legislation means for camp leaders—and how Perry Weather can help.

-What Is the Heaven’s 27 Camp Safety Act?: What the New Law Requires
+What Is the Heaven’s 27 Camp Safety Act?

-Passed unanimously by the Texas Legislature in a special session, the Heaven’s 27 Camp Safety Act (SB1) amends the Texas Health and Safety Code Chapter 141 and creates Chapter 762, establishing emergency preparedness standards for youth camps and campgrounds alike.
+Passed unanimously in a special session, the Heaven’s 27 Camp Safety Act (SB1) amends the Texas Health and Safety Code (Chapter 141) and creates Chapter 762, introducing strict emergency preparedness standards for youth camps and campgrounds.

-Authored by Sen. Charles Perry, the new law establishes standards to protect the lives of Texas children.
-It’s the first major legislative effort to address gaps in Texas’ camp safety rules, with a focus on severe weather preparedness, emergency communication, and flood risk reduction.
+Authored by Sen. Charles Perry, this is Texas’ first major overhaul of camp safety laws, targeting severe weather preparedness, emergency communication, and flood risk reduction.

-The bill requires youth camps and campgrounds to maintain real-time weather alert systems, train staff on evacuation routes, and develop emergency preparedness plans.
-Effective immediately, the law includes non-negotiable mandates for camp owners and directors:
+The Heaven’s 27 camp safety bill now requires camps to implement real-time weather alert systems, train staff on evacuation procedures, and maintain detailed emergency response plans—with immediate, mandatory compliance for all camp operators.

-📋 Camps Must File a Natural Disaster Emergency Plan
+📋 Camps Must Develop a Detailed Emergency Action Plan

-Under Section 141.0091, youth camps must develop a comprehensive emergency plan that addresses:
+Under Section 141.0091, youth camps must develop a comprehensive emergency action plan that addresses potential scenarios, including lost campers, severe injuries, epidemics, aquatic emergencies, and unauthorized persons on the camp premises:

 - Emergency plans for natural disasters, such as floods and severe thunderstorms, must be submitted to state and local authorities before the camp season begins.